THE PRESSES OF

 Our Kelsey Star

-During the Summer of 2009, my brother brought in from Michigan the press I had always dreamt of - the Kelsey Star which can be seen in the photo to the right.
+During the Summer of 2009, my brother brought in from Michigan the press I had always dreamed of - the Kelsey Star which can be seen in the photo to the right.
+When I was young, I used to stare at the catalog page of the Star and wish that some day I might be able to use one...

 An old Kelsey Advertisement for the Star is shown below.

-Since then, we've acquired our "twice rescued Pearl" from the son of Mr. Orlin Van Duyne - and our latest acquisition - an original 1873 design Kelsey Excelsior 3x5.
+Since then, we've acquired our "twice rescued Pearl" from the son of Mr. Orlin Van Duyne - and an original 1873 design Kelsey Excelsior 3x5.

 We have also been selected as curator for a Daughaday Model Press which belongs to the NJ Agricultural Museum.
 They have lost their funding due to Gov. Christie's budget cut-backs and had no place to keep this classic press... until they found us.